About Us

 Staff Parish Relations Team

-Ex-officio: Rev. Cheryl Skinner & Rev. Kirk Tutterow, Co-Pastors – Helen Fitzgerald, Lay Leader – Mike Hall, Finance Rep/AC Lay Delegate
+Ex-officio: Rev. Cheryl Skinner & Rev. Kirk Tutterow, Co-Pastors – Helen Fitzgerald, Lay Leader – TBD, Finance Rep

 About: The Staff Parish Relations Team serves First UMC by assessing the church's current staffing needs and provide supervision, guidance, and support for the church staff.